 CDNIS has always drawn on the strength of its Canadian and Chinese foundations to create a unique learning environment in Hong Kong.
 We are forging ahead in providing the most relevant and inspiring education for our students in an interconnected, changing world.
 Following a rigorous self-assessment process, we are proud to present Strategy 2021, the school's three-year strategic plan.

-We are very excited to unveil the school’s strategic plan with our wider community.
-Our community of stakeholders developed this plan together, building our school’s core educational mission and objectives.
+We are very excited to unveil the school’s strategic plan with our wider community which was developed together with our stakeholders.
 This strategy affirms a path on which Canadian International School of Hong Kong has already embarked and which identifies what we need to do to remain the best school we can for years to come.

 CDNIS is committed to ensuring its facilities are conducive to the teaching of 21st century skills.
 Classrooms with adequate space to reconfigure seating arrangements is particularly relevant as it facilitates the use of different teaching methods that are aligned to 21st century skills, ensuring students can work in teams, problem solve, and communicate effectively.

 21st Century Learning Space (TBD)

-Planning is also underway for an innovative redesign of the 10/F Library into a new 21st Century Learning Space (name TBC).
-This space will provide a learning environment for students who are passionate about science, mathematics, engineering and technology, allowing them to work individually or collaboratively on entrepreneurial, STEM, STEAM, Coding, Robotics and Design Thinking projects.
-The project will be completed ahead of the 2019/2020 school year.
+Planning is underway for an innovative redesign of the rest of the campus into state-of-the-art learning spaces.
+These spaces will provide a learning environment for students who are passionate about science, mathematics, engineering and technology, allowing them to work individually or collaboratively on entrepreneurial, STEM, STEAM, Coding, Robotics and Design Thinking projects.